7 Easy Ways To Naturally Reduce Stress

 Reduce Your Daily Caffeine Intake

-The effect that caffeine can have on your body will vary somewhat from person to person, but it is known to sometimes increase the stress hormone levels in the body (cortisol and epinephrine), so reducing your daily intake can help to have a positive impact on how stressed you feel.
+The effect caffeine has on your body will vary from person to person, but it is known to sometimes increase the levels of stress hormones in the body (cortisol and epinephrine).
+Reducing your daily intake can help to have a positive impact on how stressed you feel.

 Taking away all coffee from some people could be risky 😉 but keeping caffeine to a moderate level could help e.g. no more than three-four cups of coffee a day.
 Your average cup of tea has roughly half the amount of caffeine per cup as coffee, and fruit teas are usually caffeine-free.